OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-03.md

 ## Matthew 3:11

-“I baptise you with water for repentance.
-But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
+“I baptise you with water as a sign of repentance.
+But after me comes one who is mightier than I, whose sandals I am not worthy to carry.
 He will baptise you with the Holy Spirit and fire.

 ## Matthew 3:12